-During our testwork over the combined financial statements, we identified instances where SWFPS did not properly accrue for goods and services received prior to September 30, 2016.
+During our testwork over the combined financial statements, we identified instances where SWFPS did not properly accrue for goods and services received prior to September 30, 2017.
 Specifically, we identified the following conditions:

-Of a sample of 23 subsequent cash disbursements and invoices received and processed after September 30, 2016, we identified 7 invoices at 3 Corps districts (Ft.
-Worth, Little Rock and Tulsa) which were under accrued by a total of \$1,786,341.

-Based on our total sample of 23 items, accounts payable and programs costs are understated by a factual amount of \$1,786,341 as of September 30, 2016.
-The effect of the projected misstatement for the full population resulted in accounts payable and programs costs being understated by \$3,051,091 (which includes the factual misstatement of \$1,786,341).
-Insufficient controls over ensuring accruals are complete may result in a misstatement that, when aggregated, is more than inconsequential to the combined financial statements.
+Of a sample of 23 subsequent cash disbursements and invoices received and processed after September 30, 2017, we identified five invoices at two Army Corps of Engineers districts (Little Rock and Tulsa) which were under-accrued by a total of \$2,552,120 (\$2,485,951 related to Little Rock and \$66,169 related to Tulsa).
+The effect of the projected misstatement for the full population resulted in accounts payable and programs costs being understated by \$4,362,350 (which includes the factual misstatement of \$2,552,120).